Preparing for Course Registration

 Your Course Schedule

 Classes are held on a semester basis (August-December and January-May).
 Students select new classes each semester.
-The registration schedule is new each semester and found on our website.
-It will tell you when it’s your turn to register based on the number of credit hours you have completed determines when you can register and the schedules are available at www.wsc.edu/records-registration.
+The registration schedule is new each semester and is found on our website.
+The number of hours you have completed determines when you can register and the schedules are available at www.wsc.edu/records-registration.

 Transfer of College Courses

 Classes taken before you register, including dual credit courses taken in high school or at another college/university, may transfer to WSC.
 To receive credit, you need to request an official transcript from the college/university where you earned the credit.
 This transcript must be sent to the Admissions Office.
 An evaluation of your credit will be completed at that time and the results will be posted to your WildcatsOnline student account.
 If possible, bring a list of classes you have already completed to NSR.

 Be sure to mention your participation in the Honors Program to your advisor for proper course placement.

 All students are required to complete 30 credits of General Studies classes, one course from each of the 10 categories.